MunasheMuk2/Shumba_valeting/README.md

 - Navigate smoothly across all pages on desktop and mobile, so that I can use the site anywhere.

 **As a site owner, I want to be able to:**
-- Add, edit, and delete services and bookings, so that the business can stay up to date.
+- Add, edit, and delete bookings, so that the business can stay up to date.
 - Receive booking requests and customer inquiries directly through the site.
 - Ensure the system validates user input when booking services, so there are no duplicate bookings
 - Provide customers with clear, professional branding in line with Shumba Valeting.